gep13/gep13/input/blog/granny-poem.md

 Title: Granny's Poem
 Published: 21/2/2017
 Tags:
-- Granny
+- granny
-- Funeral
+- funeral
-- Poem
+- poem
 ---

 # The Broken Chain

 Today at my Granny's funeral, the following poem was read:

 > We little knew that morning
 That God was going to call your name.
 In life  we loved you dearly.
 In death we do the same.

 > It broke our hearts to lose you
 You did not go alone,
 For part of us went with you
 The day God called you home.

 > You left us peaceful memories
 Your love is still our guide,
 And though we cannot see you
 You are always by our side.

 > Our family chain is broken,
 And nothing seems the same,
 But as God calls us one by one
 The chain will link again.

 It was found hand written on the back of a card, in my Granny's handwriting.
 It is a lovely poem, and one that seemed exactly right for her service.